NYSP: BB gun shooting leads to road rage pursuit - NewsBreak

 NYSP: BB gun shooting leads to road rage pursuit

 COHOES, N.Y. ( NEWS10 ) – According to New York State Police, three people were arrested after a BB gun and road rage incident.
-State Police say a person was shot with a BB gun, which then led to a road rage pursuit on the highway.Man facing many charges after fleeing Scotia police
+State Police say a person was shot with a BB gun, which then led to a road rage pursuit on the highway.Limousine task force: Push for more accurate company ratings

 On Wednesday, March 16, State Police responded to the area of Columbia St. and Remsen St. in Cohoes for a BB gun shooting report.
 A female in a car reported to police that she was shot in her vehicle with a BB gun from a second vehicle.

 The vehicle with the BB gun was driven by an 18-year-old with a 16-year-old passenger.
-The female victim was driving with a passenger identified as Edward Brophy Jr., 27, of Cohoes.Queensbury man allegedly sells cocaine to police
+The female victim was driving with a passenger identified as Edward Brophy Jr., 27, of Cohoes.Pa. workplaces receive grants to improve digital skills

 State Police say after the BB gun shooting a road rage incident occurred between the two vehicles.
 The vehicle with the teenagers allegedly struck Brophy’s car twice while driving.
 While Brophy is accused of leaving his car and threatening the teenagers with a baseball bat.